fkie-cad/filesharer/README.md

  - port:uint16 : The listening port number of the server.
  - dir:string : A directory to store the files in.
  - -i : IP version 4 (default) or 6.
- - -k : Path to an (unecrypted) private RSA key (Windows: .der, Linux: .pem) file to decrypt encrypted data from the client.
+ - -k : Path to an (unencrypted) private RSA key (Windows: .der, Linux: .pem) file to decrypt encrypted data from the client.

 **Example:**
 plain